lammps/lammps/doc/src/compute_count_type.rst

 vector values from a compute as input.
 See the :doc:`Howto output
 <Howto_output>` page for an overview of LAMMPS output options.

-The scalar and vector values calculated by this compute are "extensive".
+The scalar and vector values returned by this compute are non-negative integers.

 Restrictions
 """"""""""""